 The move has been that big than even mainstream media has headlined with Bitcoin, though CNBC has often been a counter trade indicator in the past.

 Ethereum on fire

-While the move back into five figure territory has been good for Bitcoin bag holders, it has been Ethereum that has really been on a tear recently.
-Over the past week ETH prices have surged almost 40% from around $235 to top out at $330 a few hours ago.
+While the move back into the five-figure territory has been good for Bitcoin bag holders, it has been Ethereum that has really been on a tear recently.
+Over the past week, ETH prices have surged almost 40% from around $235 to top out at $330 a few hours ago.